Western Midstream Partners LP (WES) Stock: Analyzing the Market Value - News Heater

 WES) stock’s latest price update

-The stock price of Western Midstream Partners LP (NYSE: WES) has dropped by -1.95 compared to previous close of 27.18.
-Despite this, the company has seen a fall of -1.11% in its stock price over the last five trading days.
+Western Midstream Partners LP (NYSE: WES) has experienced a rise in its stock price by 1.32 compared to its previous closing price of 26.50.
+However, the company has seen a fall of -1.21% in its stock price over the last five trading days.
 Business Wire reported 2023-07-21 that HOUSTON–(BUSINESS WIRE)–Today Western Midstream Partners, LP (NYSE: WES) (“WES” or the “Partnership”) announced that the board of directors of its general partner declared a quarterly cash distribution (“Base Distribution”) of $0.5625 per unit for the second quarter of 2023, or $2.25 on an annualized basis.
 This distribution represents a 12.5% increase over the prior quarter’s Base Distribution of $0.500 per unit.
 WES’s second-quarter 2023 Base Distribution is payable on August 14, 2023, to u.

 WES’s Market Performance

-Western Midstream Partners LP (WES) has seen a -1.11% fall in stock performance for the week, with a -6.39% decline in the past month and a 2.58% surge in the past quarter.
-The volatility ratio for the week is 2.09%, and the volatility levels for the past 30 days are at 2.52% for WES.
-The simple moving average for the past 20 days is -3.70% for WES’s stock, with a 0.18% simple moving average for the past 200 days.
+Western Midstream Partners LP (WES) has experienced a -1.21% fall in stock performance for the past week, with a -4.72% drop in the past month, and a 6.38% rise in the past quarter.
+The volatility ratio for the week is 1.71%, and the volatility levels for the past 30 days are at 2.45% for WES.
+The simple moving average for the past 20 days is -1.91% for WES’s stock, with a 0.94% simple moving average for the past 200 days.

 Analysts’ Opinion of WES